robillard-andrew-portfolio/portfolio/_behind-the-scenes/indigenous-rights.md

       incredibly honoured to sit with them, listening to their elders talk about living through the residential school era, and couldn't believe the strength and humour with which they handled the intensity of the week.
+  - type: image-text-split-middle
+    enabled: true
+    flipped: true
+    overlap: false
+    title: Creating PSA's
+    img: /images/uploads/psa.jpg
+    content: >-
+      After the digital story telling project was complete, I went on to do other work with NWAC.
 ---